Best Deals on Tech Products Right Now

 TVs

-This 55-inch smart TV, a new model for 2025, is an entry-level QLED set that provides a satisfying picture, though it lacks the brightness to deliver a compelling HDR experience.
+This 55-inch Hisense smart TV, a new model for 2025, is an entry-level QLED set that nonetheless delivers a satisfying picture, although it lacks the brightness to provide a compelling HDR experience.
 (The TV supports Dolby Vision and HDR10+ HDR, plus Dolby Atmos audio.)
 It also lacks some features, such as local dimming, found in step-up models.
-Sound quality isn’t great, so you might consider adding a soundbar.
-It uses the Amazon Fire TV smart system with Alexa built in.
+Sound quality isn’t great, so you may want to consider adding a soundbar.
+It utilizes the Amazon Fire TV smart system with Alexa built in.
+This is $50 more than the lowest price we saw last year, but it’s still a decent deal for a midsized TV.

 Streaming Devices